Starbucks halts stock buybacks as Schultz returns

 Buybacks often raise a company’s stock price, rewarding its shareholders.
 But some critics, including Democratic Sen. Elizabeth Warren of Massachusetts, say buybacks also inflate executive compensation and do nothing to improve a company’s goods and services.

 Investors weren’t pleased by the news.
-Starbucks’ shares were down 5% in late morning trading Monday.
+Starbucks’ shares were down 4% in afternoon trading Monday.

 It’s not clear how ending the buyback program will impact Schultz himself, since Starbucks has not revealed how many shares he currently owns.
 At the time he left the company in 2018, he and his family held 34 million shares; that would be worth nearly $3 billion today.